 These are the events you want to avoid because these events happening consistently over time will degrade a relationship to the point of resentment, regret, breaking up and divorce.

 It seems so backwards, but we actually feel loved by a person after we have been hated by them.
 This is why we see many relationships become vastly stronger after a major problem is resolved in the relationship.

 To hold back on hate is to hold back on love.
 To hold back on love is to make sure you and your lover are never satisfied.

 It’s difficult to become a High-Value Lover who can tolerate these intense feelings, but we don’t have to give up.
 There are solutions out there to the many problems we have in our relationships.
-You can subscribe above to find out the 4-Step Solution on How to Not Argue with your Lover.
-This will teach you that even though love is conditional, it can still be navigated in a way that is fulfilling to our lives.
+My 4-Step Solution on How to Not Argue with your Lover will teach you what words to avoid and what to be thinking to avoid an argument or when an argument has started so you can continue to live in a way that is fulfilling to your lives.

 Winnicott, D. W. (1949).
 Hate in the Counter-Transference.
 The International Journal of Psycho-Analysis. vol. xxx pp. 69-74.